-3.2.1 Accessing by iVMS-4200 Software
+3.2.1 Installing iVMS-4200 Software

-The product CD contains the iVMS-4200 client software (Client or PCNVR).
+The product CD contains the iVMS-4200 client software.
 You can view the live video and manage the camera with the client software.
+You can also download the software from our website www.hikvision.com.

-Follow the installation prompts to install the software.
+Follow the installation prompts to install the client software and WinPcap.
 The control panel and live view interface of iVMS-4200 are shown as bellow.